kfharoun/dnd_tracker/README.md

 * set boolean of equipped to true if clicked on, change classname to equipped or not equipped ?
 * show abilities of all abilities learned by level of that character (usecontext + dropdown?)

+## sources
+* used chatgpt to learn to time out an error message